angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 - Portent
 :::

-These only need to be considered when building a Pass the Turn pile.
+These only need to be considered when building a pass-the-turn pile.
 Jace is likely the most common one to face and is easily beaten by placing an otherwise innocuous cantrip as the top card.
 If the opponent *upticks* Jace then they cannot *hit* an integral piece if it's the second card down and even if they